Cost of Owning a Singapura Cat

 Owning a Singapura is a significant financial commitment over their 11-15 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 4-8 lbs and lifespan of 11-15 yrs, the Singapura requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-8 lbs and lifespan of 11-15 yrs, the Singapura has specific care needs shaped by its genetics and build.
 For those considering the Singapura, the breed's combination of light shedding, high activity level, and known health predispositions forms the essential baseline for informed ownership.

 First-Year Expenses

 For those considering the Singapura, the breed's combination of light shedding, high activity level, and known health predispositions forms the essential baseline for informed ownership.
-Singapuras with high energy levels need consistent outlets for their drive and enthusiasm.
+If you own Singapura, plan on steady daily outlets for their energy; the breed's drive is real, and the alternatives to channeling it are worse.

 - Size: small (4-8 lbs)